Lady Bird Deed

 If the original owner (life tenant) dies without changing his or her mind, the property passes automatically to the remainder beneficiaries by operation of law.
 There is no need to probate the deceased owner’s estate just to transfer title to the property.

 These two features—retained control during life and automatic transfer at death—make lady bird deeds popular estate planning tools in the states that allow them.
-Lady bird deeds are available in only five states: Florida, Texas, Michigan, Vermont, and West Virginia.
+Lady bird deeds are available in several states, including Florida, Texas, and Michigan.

 Other Names for Lady Bird Deeds